 It was on film, wasn’t it?
 I sure as hell hoped it was.
 I hadn’t joined the digital masses quite yet.
 This would be my first time shooting something like this and I’d be lying if I said, I wasn’t just a little bit apprehensive.
 I actually practiced, camera and tripod in the middle of the living room, standing in front of the television with an old concert video.
-Just how many rolls of film could I shoot, rewind and shoot, in the time it would take to play those first three songs?
+I tried to answer the question, ” Just how many rolls of film could I shoot, rewind and shoot, in the time it would take to play those first three songs?”

 It didn’t take long.
 I don’t even remember what those first three songs were.
 It was pretty much a blur.
-Film to the lab and it was up to the darkroom now.
+Film to the lab and it was up to the darkroom.

 The film is back and … It came out … ok, I guess.

 There would be a next time.
-In fact, there would be more than two dozen (and counting) next times.
+In fact, there would be a couple of dozen next times (and counting).

 It’s a unique and challenging type of photography.
-Unpredictable, and dynamic as you attempt to capture the “moment” on stage.
-The goal is to translate that “healing power of rock and roll” into a still image that takes the viewer straight to center stage, or reminds them of the show that they saw and their own “moment.”
+Unpredictable, and dynamic as you attempt to capture “that moment” on stage.
+The goal is to translate that “healing power of rock and roll” into a still image that takes the viewer straight to center stage, or reminds them of the show that they saw and their own particular “moment.”

 There’s a sense of satisfaction when you realize you’ve gotten the shot.
-It’s an image that’s just a bit different, an image that shows off the connection that the band has onstage with each other and with the audience.
+It’s an image that you feel is just a bit different.
+The image that shows the connection the band has onstage with each other and with the audience.
 The bonus is when someone else sees it too, when someone else points to your image and says “yeah, that one.”

 I’m just looking forward to adding to that library , three songs at a time.